Federal Grant Programs

 State Grant Programs

 State grant programs are available to residents of Texas (as defined by the Texas Higher Education Coordinating Board) who qualify on a need basis as demonstrated by the Free Application for Federal Student Aid (FAFSA).
 Currently, the only state grant program Baylor offers is the Tuition Equalization Grant (TEG).
 Students must complete the FAFSA each academic year to be considered for this grant.
-Baylor awards TEG on a first-come, first-serve basis.
+Baylor awards TEG on a first-come, first-served basis.
+State residents who are noncitizens can complete the TASFA to be considered for TEG on a first-come, first-served basis.
+Go to College for All Texans for details.

 Tuition Equalization Grant (TEG)Eligibility: Awarded to undergraduate students who are Texas residents and demonstrate financial need by completing the FAFSA.